RefactoringCombos/ArlosCommitNotation/README.md

     2. you are working on new code that is not yet called.
 4. You followed the published steps, including running full-suite test runs when indicated.

-Note that this can not prove bug-for-bug compatibility.
+Note that this cannot prove bug-for-bug compatibility.
 It can only demonstrate that you didn't cause any problems that have been thought of before; it does not demonstrate safety for novel bugs.

 Requirement 3 is there because many refactorings can have non-local effects.
 It is not sufficient to have great tests on the code you are changing.
 You also need great tests on the code that you are not intending to change, to demonstrate that you didn't.
 Therefore, until your entire codebase is very highly tested, you will only be able to use the `.` risk level on new code that is uncalled by your product.